All Episodes

 So I just see why it looks to me like there's a little bit of a CYA situation there.

-And sanctions, what good is sanctions gonna do?
+What good is sanctions going to do?

 He already gave Vladimir exactly what he wanted with the pipeline, giving him all the energy he wants.

-I mean, let's state the obvious to just follow through on your point here.
+Let's state the obvious to just follow through on your point here.

-Um I saw that Glenn Greenwald had made a similar point under Obama and Biden, Russian annexed Crimea.
+I saw that Glenn Greenwald had made a similar point.

 Under Trump, none of this happened.

-Now, uh, does that cause any media reevaluation about whether Trump was in fact uh the puppet of the Kremlin as as the media mob claimed or that he had colluded with Russia in any way, you know, especially in light of well, Paul Sperry will be on at the top of the hour, this this latest revelation about m data that was mined uh to create a false narrative.
+Now, does that cause any media reevaluation about whether Trump was in fact the puppet of the Kremlin, as the media mob claimed, or that he had colluded with Russia in any way?

-I I've I think all of this we were lied to.
+I think all of this we were lied to.

-But I'll tell you this if if it was the anybody with the last name Trump made a one point five billion dollar deal with the Bank of China, thirty-one million more from China with connections to the Chinese military, uh millions from a Russian oligarch, former First Lady of Moscow.
+If it was anybody with the last name Trump made a $1.5 billion deal with the Bank of China, $31 million more from China with connections to the Chinese military, millions from a Russian oligarch, former first lady of Moscow.

 I think they're incredibly compromised, and you're absolutely right, especially about Trump.

-The way they've gone after him, the hypocrisy is mind blowing.
+The way they've gone after him, the hypocrisy is mind-blowing.

 You know, and we see it now.